 The University welcomes declarations of disability and social care status and the information provided from this data will only be used to develop a positive, supportive and fair approach for all.

-How will the University of Liverpool use Contextual Data?
+How will the University of Liverpool use Contextual Data for Fair Access?

 If we identify you as having demonstrated academic potential in the context of difficult personal circumstances, the University will use this information in the following ways:

 - If you are made an offer, but narrowly miss the terms of that offer when the examination results are published, you may be given additional consideration and prioritised when places are confirmed.

 - If you originally applied for Year 1 entry but have been made a changed course offer for a programme at Carmel College, you will be prioritised in the Carmel admissions processes.

 - If you already have your examination results when you apply, contextual data may be used to determine whether an unconditional offer may be made or not.